 In him was life, and that life was the light of all mankind.
 The light shines in the darkness, and the darkness has not overcome it. ~John 1:4-5

 When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life. ~John 8:12

 Understanding these Advent color meanings deepens our appreciation of the celebration!
-Be sure to Pin this post and use these verses to stay grounded in a busy season!
+Pin this post and use these verses to stay grounded in a busy season!